WELCOME TO HOMESLICE

 ON PLAYA: CAMP STUFF AND SETUP

 The Naj Mahal is the Homeslice Community Shade Structure.
 All are welcome; neighbors, friends, passers-by ~ all Burning Man Participants.
 It’s a great place to gather and chill, usually open 24/7 during the event.
 All Homeslicers contribute to setting up (and later breaking down) this beautiful bedouin-style structure, which usually goes up on Monday.
 Unless you are active in another build project at the time, please volunteer yourself to help with the Naj Mahal setup when you see it happening.
-The shade structure build captain for 2017 is Special Advisor.
+The shade structure build captain is Special Advisor.
 Traditionally a ‘shoes off' space, this year the Naj Mahal has added a ‘shoes on’ zone as well.
 Please be mindful of which is which, and if you see a Participant wearing shoes entering the “shoes off” zone, with a gentle demeanor and with loving kindness, you may inform them of the footwear policy.
 Food and drink is fine.
 Clean up after yourself, and if you see disarray, you are encouraged to tidy up a bit.
 The Naj Mahal is a community space for gathering, a warm place to wind down after a night out in BRC, and meant to be enjoyed by all, at all hours ~ please do not treat it as your personal bedroom.
 It's fine to nap or crash there occasionally, just don't expect other guests to maintain complete silence so as not to disrupt your sleep.
-Please NO SMOKING inside or directly adjacent to the Naj Mahal..
+Please NO SMOKING inside or directly adjacent to the Naj Mahal.

 The Costume Exchange is a rack of costumes near the entrance to the Naj Mahal.
 Bring costume wear to donate and exchange!
 Ask around when you arrive, or just put items on the rack if it's set up.
 Throughout the week Burning Man Participants are welcome to take an item/leave an item.
 Although it is not a requirement, donations are welcomed from camp visitors who take an item.

 The Trampoline is positioned right out front.
 Any and all Participants are welcome to take a bounce.
 All of us are responsible to politely ask visitors to remove their shoes before climbing aboard.
-Ops is championing the 2017 Tramp, with help from whomever she can grab when it gets assembled.
-Usually in the middle of the night after a cocktail or three.

 Signage – Homeslice has a big beautiful logo sign right out front to help your visitors know that they’ve found the right place.
 We also have a centrally located message board/calendar you’ll want to check from time to time to see when upcoming Homeslice events are happening, or where you might find a large contingent of slicers who have planned a rendezvous out on the town.
-Thanks to Ops for handing the camp sign.
-We could still use a champion for the message board/calendar for 2017.

-DJ Booth and Dance Floor – Hero, our super hot/cute DJ, is working out details that will allow them to bring their sexy sounds and groovy vibes to Homeslice for your chillin' and or booty-shakin’ pleasure.
-Moving, lifting and toting of equipment is involved on playa so be sure to ask/lend a hand when you see him setting up or tearing down.
+DJ Booth and Dance Floor – our super hot/cute DJ, is working out details that will allow them to bring their sexy sounds and groovy vibes to Homeslice for your chillin' and or booty-shakin’ pleasure.
+Moving, lifting and toting of equipment is involved on playa so be sure to ask/lend a hand when you see them setting up or tearing down.